Sh4peSh1fter/openshift_multi-cluster_management_the_gitops_way/README.md

 tools: openshift, ocp, argocd
 actions: management, deployment
-terms (/ methods): gitops, one touch provisioning
+terms (/ methods): gitops, one touch provisioning, declerative
 other: governance

 ## how does it work?
 the logical steps look like this:
 1. create gitops operator
 2. apply its configuration on itself
-3. create application sets for the infra-core configuration manifests
+3. create application sets for the cluster-configssss configuration manifests
-4. apply infra-core configuration manifests on the clusters
+4. apply cluster-configss configuration manifests on the clusters

 to do so, we:
 1. "kubectl apply" the bootstrap default overlay, which applys the openshift gitops operator.
 2. then it applys the gitops operator components, such as application sets (in argocd).
-3. the application sets applys the infra-core configuration manifests on the clusters.
+3. the application sets applys the cluster-configss configuration manifests on the clusters.

 ## use cases
-if you already have a gitops operator / argocd running and managing everything, maybe you need only the "infra-core".
+if you already have a gitops operator / argocd running and managing everything, maybe you need only the "cluster-configss".

 ## getting started
 so overall, we only need to manualy prompt the first apply - applying the gitops operator which manages it all.